Thinkorswim vs Interactive Brokers

 Tradable Assets

-At Interactive Brokers, it’s possible to trade the following asset classes:
+At Interactive Brokers, you can trade the following asset classes:

 • Futures